rrwick/Bandage/README.md

-# Clewview
+# Bandage

-Clewview is a GUI program that allows users to interact with the assembly graphs made by *de novo* assemblers Velvet and SPAdes.
+Bandage is a GUI program that allows users to interact with the assembly graphs made by *de novo* assemblers Velvet and SPAdes.

 *De novo* assembly graphs contain assembled contigs (nodes) but also the connections between those contigs (edges), which are not easily accessible to users.
-Clewview visualises assembly graphs, with connections, using graph layout algorithms.
+Bandage visualises assembly graphs, with connections, using graph layout algorithms.
 Nodes in the drawn graph, which represent contigs, can be automatically labelled with their ID, length or depth.
 Users can interact with the graph by moving, labelling and colouring nodes.
 Sequence information can also be extracted directly from the graph viewer.
-By displaying connections between contigs, Clewview opens up new possibilities for analysing *de novo* assemblies that are not possible by looking at contigs alone.
+By displaying connections between contigs, Bandage opens up new possibilities for analysing *de novo* assemblies that are not possible by looking at contigs alone.

 ## Installation